Las Vegas for Vegans Book Synopsis :

 Modern Australian society features heavily, particularly a developing Australian rat race.

-One of my favourite titles in Las Vegas for Vegans, one of the few not set in Australia is ‘The River’, a piece narrated by an ailing Kafka.
+Las Vegas for Vegans, one of the few not set in Australia is ‘The River’, a piece narrated by an ailing Kafka.
 It is one of the more fully formed stories and conveys an important moral.
 Other favourites include, ‘The Professional Mourners’, at once beautiful and heartbreaking, ‘Guns N’ Coffee’, a hilarious dark comedy, and a moving piece titled ‘Fragments of a Signal’ which had me completely enthralled.

 The short story collection Las Vegas for Vegans, the second published collection of the works of A S Patric, is hard hitting enough to be cool yet sufficiently moving to be remembered well beyond the reading.